CunningDJ/node-postgres-microservice-diw/README.md

 The [node-service/](node-service/) folder contains the code for the node service that plugs into the data of this database.

+The [mock-seed/](mock-seed/) folder contains scripts for seeding mock data into the databases that were established by the scripts and schema in [db/](db/).

+And finally, the [test/](test/) folder contains integration test scripts for hitting the running node service endpoints and showing what each return/fail.

 A full explanation of this project can be found at [this Dabbling In Web article](https://web.dabblingin.com/p/microservice-nodejs-postgresql).
 You can also find a more summary of each portion (`db/` and